green7ea/blog/README.md

 - add.h

 We can see that we go from 2 includes to 22.
 This can quickly get out of hand for big projects.

-For example, if we had a source file that included OpenCV and ROS, it could easily balloon to 1500 or so header files.
-That means that to compile our single file, the compiler would have to visit over 1500 files.
+The difficulty is that sometimes, you are including many headers indirectly through another.
+For example, if you include `ros.h`, it includes boost which quickly balloons the number of headers to parse.
+It can quickly get out of hand and to compile a single source file, you sometimes have to visit over 2000 header files.
+This makes compilation excruciatingly slow and this is where the `PIMPL` idiom can really help.

 ## An Object File